askowno/LLC_terr/README.md

 2. Eastern Little Karoo degradation map (single ecosystem type covered) prepared by Jan and Annelize Vlok based on field surveys and aerial photographs (Vlok and Vlok pers com, 2020).
 Severely overgrazed / browsed areas (severity of \> 80%), with evidence (aerial photos) that the degradation occured in the last 50years.

-*The ecosystem data (vegetation types), and NLC and NMB data were cross tabulated and then summarised to assess Criterion A3 and D3/D1 of the IUCN RLE.*
+*The ecosystem data (vegetation types), and NLC and NMB data were cross tabulated and then summarised to assess Criterion A3 and D3/D1 of the IUCN RLE.* Results for Little Karoo [outputs/lk_sum.csv](outputs/lk_sum.csv); results for Eastern Little Karoo [outputs/elk_sum.csv](outputs/elk_sum.csv)